systeminit/si/app/docs/src/how-tos/aws-ecs.md

 Set the `protocol` to be `tcp`.

-Connect the `Port Mapping` output socket of this `http` ECS Container Defintion Port Mapping to the `Port Mapping` input socket of the `hello-world` Container Defintion.
+Connect the `Port Mapping` Output Socket of this `http` ECS Container Defintion Port Mapping to the `Port Mapping` Input Socket of the `hello-world` Container Defintion.

 ### Create a ECS Load Balancer Configuration